alexkohler/prealloc/README.md

 ## TODO

 - Configuration on whether or not to run on test files.
-- Support for embedded ifs (currently, prealloc will only find breaks/returns/continues/gotos if they are in a single if block, I'd like to expand this to supporting multiple if blocks in the future).
 - Globbing support (e.g. prealloc *.go).

 ## Contributing